Reading Thai Script

 Practice Reading

-Try decoding these common Thai words
+Try reading these common Thai words

 สวัสดี